-Serena Williams' Reaction To Kate Middleton After She Gave Birth To Royal Baby No. 3 Is All Of Us
+Serena Williams' Reaction To Kate Middleton Giving Birth To Royal Baby #3 Is ALL Of Us

 On Monday, commoners and celebrities alike stared at screens in awe as photos of Kate Middleton surfaced.
 About seven hours after giving birth, the Duchess of Cambridge emerged on the hospital steps showing off her baby — as well as a gorgeous blowout, a custom-made dress, a fresh face of makeup, and high heels.
 And just like you, when Serena Williams saw the photos, she couldn't believe how flawless and well-rested Middleton looked.
 And Serena Williams had the best response to Kate Middleton giving birth, because she was in just as much wonderment as everyone else.

 "I was really busy, but I saw the baby, and Kate was dressed, and I was like, 'Oh, maybe she had him a couple days ago,'" Williams told POPSUGAR in an interview, as reported by Marie Claire.
 "That's one heck of a woman!
 Let me tell you: I was not in heels [after I gave birth].
 I thought she gave birth maybe two days before!
 Wow."